AMP-SCZ/coding-test/bioinform-test.md

 ### Task 2

 Oftentimes, we have to compute volumes of different brain regions--cerebellum, thalamus, ventricle etc.
-For this purpose, we superimpose a given T1w image upon a standard T1w image whose region boundaries are known.
+For this purpose, we superimpose a given T1w image upon an standard image whose region boundaries are known.
 The latter image is called an atlas.
 It consists of integer labels defined by the numbers under `#No.` column in [this](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT) look up table.
 After superimposition, counts of the labels give volumes of respective brain regions.
 The superimposition is achieved